alex-w/HYG-Database/athyg/details_v1.md

 Note that since different versions of AT-HYG may add or remove stars as a correction, the sequential ID numbers may be version-dependent.
 Once the catalog is fairly stable to significant changes, entries determined to be included by mistake may simply be deleted without renumbering, to preserve long-term stability of the ID numbers.

+An intended design for a given major version (e.g. AT-HYG 1.x vs 2.x) is that IDs are stable across minor versions (e.g. AT-HYG 1.1 or v1.2).
+The only _allowed_ changes to the sequence within a major version would be to delete stars found to be invalid, without renumbering.
+This way, a given AT-HYG sequential ID is guaranteed to refer to the same object across a major version.

 ### Data quality

 #### Known Omissions:

-In AT-HYG v1.0, all stars from HYG with a HIPPARCOS ID (117951 stars) have been successfully cross-referenced to a star in the final catalog.
+In AT-HYG v1.x, all stars from HYG with a HIPPARCOS ID (117951 stars) have been successfully cross-referenced to a star in the final catalog.

-In AT-HYG v1.0, all but 20 stars from HYG with a Henry Draper ID (98813 stars, many of which also have a HIP ID) have been successfully cross-referenced to a star in the final catalog.
+In AT-HYG v1.x, all but 20 stars from HYG with a Henry Draper ID (98813 stars, many of which also have a HIP ID) have been successfully cross-referenced to a star in the final catalog.
 Of these 20 stars, 3 are known to exist in AT-HYG as Tycho-2 stars (Gamma Lep B, 17 Cyg B, and 37 Cet B), that were not matched to a HYG star, primarily because they are faint secondary ("B") stars not matched by the catalog matching flow.
 The remaining 17, which are not in AT-HYG, are mostly very close secondary stars that are not necessarily worth breaking out as separate entities.
 Some lack a Tycho-2 ID.
 Many are members of extremely close binaries -- separations 2 arcseonds or less -- whose "A" components have a combined system magnitude in HYG and thus also AT-HYG.
 Disentangling the details of the last few HYG HD multiples is a possible task for a later version of the catalog, but is not planned immediately.

 #### Errors in other catalog cross-references